-Recommended Strategies General Plan and Direction Recommended Tactics or Tasks How, Who, What, Where, When Status Operational Period # 1 Evaluate resources at risk and protect sensitive resources in Pools 5, 5a, 6 and downstream ☐ Establish an Environmental Unit to identify and evaluate sensitive resources □ Request assistance from the USFWS, MN DNR, WI DNR, or MPCA. □ Open up the Oil Spill Liability Trust Fund (OSLTF) for Pollution Removal Fund Authorization (PRFA). □ Initiate Endangered Species Act Section 7 emergency consultation. □ Establish linkage between Planning Section Environmental Unit and the Operations Sections for technical assistance on methods to avoid and minimize response related injury to natural resources. ☐ Conduct spill modeling and spill trajectories ☐ Develop a monitoring plan for water quality □ Provide assessment information to unified command □ Contact air & water experts on agency call back lists (examples include hydraulic personnel, state water division contacts, biologists) □ Conduct spill trajectory and time of travel to predict downstream impacts G SECTION ☐ Coordinate with Wildlife Branch to identify and evaluate sensitive resources □ USFWS, WI DNR, and MN DNR will identify and evaluate sensitive natural resources, including seasonal and site-specific conditions (see Pools 5, 5a, and 6 Site-Specific Response Strategies (Overview Map) and ISA Maps). □ USFWS, WI DNR, and MN DNR will make a preliminary determination of the extent to which planned response actions may affect natural resources and suggest measures to avoid and minimize impacts. □ USFWS, WI DNR, and MN DNR will recommend and advise implementation of Response Strategies developed for Pools 5, 5a, and 6 □ Coordinate with Wildlife Branch to assist with development of plans to recon, haze, recover, and rehabilitate oiled wildlife □ USFWS, USDA WS, and state resource managers will develop: Wildlife Recon & Recovery Plan; Wildlife Hazing Plan; Wildlife Stabilization and Transport Plan; Wildlife Rehabilitation Plan.
-PLANNING PLANNING Request the NRDAR Liaison to coordinate the natural resource trustees to make a preliminary determination of the need for emergency restoration Coordinate collection, analysis, and results (including photo documentation) of environmental media (soils, sediments, water, etc.) and dead or dying fish and wildlife with natural resource trustee law enforcement via the NRDAR Liaison.
+Objectives Desired Outcome Recommended Strategies General Plan and Direction Recommended Tactics or Tasks How, Who, What, Where, When Status Operational Period # 1 ☐ Establish an Environmental Unit to identify and evaluate sensitive resources Request assistance from the USFWS, MN DNR, WI DNR, or MPCA.
+Open up the Oil Spill Liability Trust Fund (OSLTF) for Pollution Removal Fund Authorization (PRFA).
+Initiate Endangered Species Act Section 7 emergency consultation.
+Establish linkage between Planning Section Environmental Unit and the Operations Sections for technical assistance on methods to avoid and minimize response related injury to natural resources. ☐ Conduct spill modeling and spill trajectories ☐ Develop a monitoring plan for water quality □ Provide assessment information to unified command □ Contact air & water experts on agency call back lists (examples include hydraulic personnel, state water division contacts, biologists) □ Conduct spill trajectory and time of travel to predict downstream impacts PLANNING SECTION ENVIRONMENTAL Evaluate resources at risk and protect sensitive resources in Pool 8 and downstream ☐ Coordinate with Wildlife Branch to identify and evaluate sensitive resources □ USFWS, WI DNR, and MN DNR will identify and evaluate sensitive natural resources, including seasonal and site-specific conditions (see Pool 8 Site-Specific Response Strategies (Overview Map) and ISA Maps). □ USFWS, WI DNR, and MN DNR will make a preliminary determination of the extent to which planned response actions may affect natural resources and suggest measures to avoid and minimize impacts. □ USFWS, WI DNR, and MN DNR will recommend and advise implementation of Response Strategies developed for Pool 8 □ Coordinate with Wildlife Branch to assist with development of plans to recon, haze, recover, and rehabilitate oiled wildlife □ USFWS, USDA WS, and state resource managers will develop: Wildlife Recon & Recovery Plan; Wildlife Hazing Plan; Wildlife Stabilization and Transport Plan; Wildlife Rehabilitation Plan.
+PLANNING risk and protect sensitive resources in Pool 8 and downstream Ensure proper Documentation of the ☐ Request the NRDAR Liaison to coordinate the natural resource trustees to make a preliminary determination of the need for emergency restoration ☐ Coordinate collection, analysis, and results (including photo documentation) of environmental media (soils, sediments, water, etc.) and dead or dying fish and wildlife with natural resource trustee law enforcement via the NRDAR Liaison.
 Trustees may collect ephemeral data.
-Establish a documentation unit to properly document response (at command post) ☐ Coordinate collection and documentation of evidence with USFWS, MPCA, MN DNR, and WI DNR (as applicable) for respective fish and wildlife enforcement actions and potential NRDAR actions ☐ Collect agency evidence for identified enforcement issues ☐ Track expenses for cost recovery DOCE ☐ Data management for ICS Assign staff to create maps, track personnel, catalog resources, etc. RESOURCES ☐ Provide personnel with adequate safety equipment and initial and daily briefings ☐ Provide clear guidance that each organization is responsible for safety protocol in first operational period
+JMENTATION Ensure proper Documentation of the incident □ Coordinate collection and documentation of evidence with USFWS, MPCA, MN DNR, and WI DNR (as applicable) for respective fish and wildlife enforcement actions and potential NRDAR actions □ Collect agency evidence for identified enforcement issues □ Track expenses for cost recovery шпэоа ☐ Data management for ICS Assign staff to create maps, track personnel, catalog resources, etc. RESOURCES Acquisition and delivery of resources such as equipment, materials etc. ☐ Develop a river traffic management plan ☐ Provide personnel with adequate safety equipment and initial and daily briefings ☐ Provide clear guidance that each organization is responsible for safety protocol in first operational period